sherwin-leung/antifragile/README.md

 ### 🔮 Future Plans

-* Roughly in order of priority, but subject to change
+Listed roughly in order of priority, but subject to change

 <details>